Vascular Surgery Fellowship

-The Vascular Surgery Fellowship Program at the University of Florida consists of a 24 month training period, focusing entirely on the evaluation, treatment and surgery of peripheral vascular disease.
+The Vascular Surgery Fellowship Program at the University of Florida consists of a 24-month training period, focusing entirely on the evaluation, treatment, and surgery of peripheral vascular disease.

 The Vascular Surgery Fellowship at the University of Florida is a participant in the Electronic Residency Application Service (ERAS) provided by the Association of American Medical Colleges (AAMC).
 Applications and all associated materials to our fellowship are accepted through the ERAS Program only.
-Applications for the 2021 Match will be accepted beginning in December 2020.
+Applications for the 2024 Match will be accepted beginning in December 2023.
 Applications can be accepted up until January 30th.
 Applications will be reviewed after February 1st and a decision made as to whom to invite for an interview.
-Because of the large number of well-qualified applicants and expense involved, we do not interview all applicants.
+Because of the large number of well-qualified applicants and the expense involved, we do not interview all applicants.

 If you have any further questions regarding our program, please call our office at (352) 265-0916.
 I appreciate your interest in our program and look forward to hearing from you.